unicode-org/icu-demos/icufacts/c/readme.txt

 3. ICU built, installed, icu-config is on the $PATH

+Note:
+ Make sure icu's bin and sbin dirs are on the PATH.
+ You may want to set [DY]LD_LIBRARY_PATH to include icu's lib dir also.

 To build and run all samples, just run 'make check'.
 To build an individual sample, run 'make check' from inside that directory.